nhvvin/random_message/README.md

-# Trusting Social Candiate Assessment Exsercises
+# Trusting Social Candiate Assessment exsercises

 This exercise use python3.
 Please install python3 with: